cachecashproject/go-cachecash/README.md

-It's going to take 1-2 minutes until everything is initialized, this includes the postgres initialization, the caches announcing themselves to the bootstrap service, the publisher requesting a list of all caches from the bootstrap service and finally the publisher and the caches negotiating an escrow.
+It's going to take 1-2 minutes until everything is initialized, this includes the postgres initialization, the caches announcing themselves to the bootstrap service, the publisher requesting a list of all caches from the bootstrap service and finally the publisher and the caches negotiating an escrow, and a distributed tracing backend store.
 After the escrow is setup you can download from the caches using `cachecash-curl` or [typescript-cachecash]:

 In this case we're going to use the `cachecash-curl` program at this publisher to see it fetch data.
 The resulting file (here, `output.bin`) should exactly match the original artifact (here, `testdata/content/file0.bin`).